MikeyBurkman/eggnog/README.md

   - Provide a standard and lightweight convention to define modules and their depencies.
 This includes both local (relative) files, and external (package.json or core node) dependencies.
   - Uses require() behind the scenes, so packages and files are imported the way you expect them to be.
   - Injects dependencies, rather than having files fetch dependencies, making unit testing much easier.
   - Local files are globally identifiable by their directory structure relative to the root.
-An ID might be 'utils.logger'.
+An ID might be `'utils.logger'`.
   - External files are identifiable with the same name you would use with require().
   - Files list their dependency information at the top of every file.
-Another file in another part of the app might import 'utils.logger'.
+Another file in another part of the app might import `'utils.logger'`.
   - Most files only need to follow a convention to work with eggnog, and do not require any extra dependencies of their own.
 (In this way, you are locked in only to a convention, and not to the eggnog tool itself.)
-  - eggnog detects circular dependencies immediately
+  - eggnog detects circular dependencies immediately.
-  - eggnog allows for some simple scoping of modules
+  - eggnog allows for some simple scoping of modules.
-  - eggnog allows you to print dependency graphs to the console
+  - eggnog allows you to print dependency graphs to the console.

 ### What type of projects can I use eggnog in?
   - eggnog is as un-opinionated as possible.
+(Except for a few things like not having circular dependencies and not tying modules to external implementations.)
   - Build any type of application you like with it, big or small, CLI or web app.
   - eggnog does not interfere with popular frameworks like Express.